Buzzvil/buzz-sdk-samples/README_EN.md

     | point | The value how many points a user can get |
     | transaction_id | A unique ID to prevent duplicated same postback.
 If transaction_id is same with previous postback, you have to skip the postback |

 - Response : If a postback is precessed successfully, publishers have to respond with `HTTP STATUS 200`.
-Otherwise, the postback is sent to again in specific peorid.
+Otherwise, the postback is sent to publisher again in specific peorid.
 We do not care anything except http status code for retry policy.